freechat-fun/freechat/freechat-sdk/java/docs/PluginApi.md

     bearerAuth.setBearerToken("BEARER TOKEN");

     PluginApi apiInstance = new PluginApi(defaultClient);
-    String pluginId = "pluginId_example"; // String | The pluginId to be updated
+    Long pluginId = 56L; // Long | The pluginId to be updated
     PluginUpdateDTO pluginUpdateDTO = new PluginUpdateDTO(); // PluginUpdateDTO | The plugin information to be updated try {
       Boolean result = apiInstance.updatePlugin(pluginId, pluginUpdateDTO);